bhushankalvani/basic-crud-node-mongo/README.md

 # PFrepo
-MEAN Stack app of the Task given by Pristine Fire.
+MEAN Stack App for the task given by Pristine Fire.